-The Committee on Racial Equity (CRE) was founded in 2016 to investigate racial and ethnic diversity within the section, assess the educational and professional climate for scholars of color, recommend changes in section policies and practices, and engage environmental sociologists in laying the foundation for a more inclusive scholarly community.
+The Committee on Racial Equity and Exclusion (CREE) was founded in 2016 to investigate racial and ethnic diversity within the section, assess the educational and professional climate for scholars of color, recommend changes in section policies and practices, and engage environmental sociologists in laying the foundation for a more inclusive scholarly community.

 The Section on Environmental Sociology (SES) is a comparatively new section of the American Sociological Association (ASA).
 The section was officially formed in 1976 as an outgrowth of the U.S. environmental movement and the need to strengthen sociologists’ ability to contribute to environmental impact assessments, which had recently been mandated by national legislation (Caldwell 1988).
 Over the past four decades, membership in the SES has steadily grown.
 However, while there have been some gains in diversity in the discipline of sociology as a whole, these gains have not been achieved in the SES (Mascarenhas et al. 2017).